 Spessart

-Spessart is sometimes sold as a pink flowered plant, but the real spessart is a geranium with medium-sized white flowers.
-Once again, this is a shade lover which can give you flowers throughout the summer.
+Spessart is sometimes sold as a pink-flowered plant, but the real spessart is a geranium with medium-sized white flowers.
+Once again, this shade-loving plant can produce flowers throughout the summer.

 Partial Shade Perennials That Bloom All Summer